 Business owners are finding themselves in an interestingly flipped position as the global job market continues to improve.
 In a recent interview with Forbes, Ana Recio, (head of recruitment atSalesforce), says “The days of begging for a job are gone.
 It’s a candidate’s market.
 We send them‘thank you’ notes after interviews now.”
 And she would know what she’s talking about.
 The CRM company is hiring 6,000 new employees every year to keep up with their 30% annual growth.

 In the U.S. alone, companies spend over $100 billion annually on employee incentive programs.
-That statistic comes from Black Hawk Engagement Solutions, which also report that the employee incentive industry has more than doubled in the last decade.
+That statistic comes from Black Hawk Engagement Solutions, which also reported that the employee incentive industry has more than doubled in the last decade.

 Let’s take a look at how to use incentives and appreciation programs to increase engagement and employee retention.

 In years past, typical incentive programs would be event-based or tenure-based, like the gold watch a sales representative would receive upon retirement or a gift certificate for a free ham every Christmas.
 While these may have been considered nice perks for workers, there is little evidence to show that they helped production or that they diminished attrition.

 Implementing traditional incentive programs may not be the way to go as more and more millennials are entering the workplace.

 In an interview with USA Today, Lisa Orrell, the founder of The Orrell Group and author of four books on millennials in the workplace, offers this perspective: “For this generation, raised by so-called helicopter parents who told them their opinion matters and life’s too short to be unhappy, the relationship with a boss can have an almost parental dynamic.
 The whole one-size-fits-all recognition from the corporate world won’t work for them.”